birkir/prime/README.md

 ## Why Prime?

-There are a lot of headless SaaS solutions out there, and many of them better than Prime, but sometimes there is a need to host the CMS locally and while most open source projects work well for that, they are missing key features that Prime has.
+There are a lot of headless SaaS solutions out there, and many of them better than Prime, but sometimes there is a need to host the CMS locally and while most open source projects work well for that, they are missing key features.

+> Please don’t forget to star this repo if you found it useful

 ## Features